privacy-tech-lab/gpc-web-crawler/README.md

 ## 3. Data

 To track the evolution of GPC compliance on the web over time we are performing regular crawls of a set of 11,708 websites.
-Our crawl results are publicly available (results are for California, Connecticut, Colorado, New Jersey, and Oregon):
+Our crawl results are publicly available (results are for California, Connecticut, Colorado, and New Jersey):

 <br>
 <p align="center">